splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

     .. note:: As soon as you enters a search term, the search bar automatically expands a drop-down menu with a matching list of results.
 The listed values are marked as :strong:`metric`, :strong:`property`, or :strong:`tag`.
 Both dimensions and custom properties are marked as :strong:`property`.

-    * To search for a metric, enter the metric name you want to search for.
+    * :strong:`To search for a metric`, enter the metric name you want to search for.
 For example, enter ``cpu.utilization``.
 Observability Cloud displays a chart for the metric, the metric type, and a list of properties (dimensions and custom properties) associated with the metric.

         .. image:: /_images/images-metrics/metadata-catalog-metric-view.png
             :width: 80%
             :alt: This image shows an example of a metric search result.

-    * To search for a dimension or a custom property, do one of the following:
+    * :strong:`To search for a dimension or a custom property`, do one of the following:

             * Enter a dimension or custom property key.
 For example, enter ``host.name``.
 Observability Cloud displays a list of associated metrics and a list of possible values for the key.